Bayesian Geostatistical Modeling for Discrete-Valued Processes: Discussion

 \section{Discussion}

-We have introduced a new class of models for discrete geostatistical data, with particular focus on using different families of bivariate copulas to build models.
-Compared to the traditional SGLMM methods, the proposed class is scalable, and is able to accommodate complex dependence structures.
+We have introduced a new class of models for discrete geostatistical data, with particular focus on using different families of bivariate copulas to build modeling and inference.
+Compared to traditional SGLMM methods, the proposed class of models is scalable, and is able to accommodate complex dependence structures.

-It is worth mentioning that the discrete copula NNMPs allow for the use of any family of bivariate copulas under a simple model structure.
-This compares favorably to discrete vine copula models \citep{panagiotelis2012pair} where a multivariate pmf is decomposed into bivariate copulas under a tree.
-This results in an approach that is much more complicated than the one proposed in this paper.
+In general, multivariate discrete distributions are not as tractable as certain families of multivariate continuous distributions, in particular, the Gaussian family.
+This is the fundamental difficulty of process-based modeling for discrete geostatistical data.
+Our methodology overcomes this difficulty through a structured mixture model formulation, reducing the specification of a multivariate pmf to that of bivariate copulas that define the mixture components.
+This formulation yields models for spatial processes that provide flexibility and deliver computational scalability.

 In the present work, we explored the strategy of using a single copula family for all bivariate distributions.
 Exploring the alternative which builds from different copula families for the bivariate distributions remains an interesting question to investigate.
 We can cast this as a model selection problem and develop algorithms to select models; see examples in \cite{panagiotelis2017model} and \cite{gruber2018bayesian} in the context of regular vine copula models.
 Different copula families for bivariate distributions yield more flexibility for the model to capture complex dependence, albeit at the cost of computational scalability.
 If the main purpose of the application is prediction, rather than model selection, one could explore calibrating the prediction using all candidate copula families.
 This could be done, for example, with the pseudo Bayesian model averaging approach, where the weight for each model is estimated based on stacking \citep{yao2018using}.